sakitume/SilverLite-FC/docs/Develop.md

 > Note: If hardware CRC checking is available then Bayang checksum failures will never occur (as the hardware CRC check will reject the packet before the Bayang checksum would occur)

 Use `Ctrl-C` in the terminal window to kill the monitor program.
+If it doesn't close right away you may need to use `Ctrl-C` repeatedly until it finally does.

 If you disconnect the flight controller the monitor program will continue to run and keep trying to re-connect to the flight controller.
 Plugging the controller back in will usually establish a reconnect with the monitor tool.

-> Note: This `monitor.py` script will only work under Windows.
-This is due to how I check for keypresses (particularly the `r` key).
-I'm sure it could be adjusted to work on Mac OS as well as Linux.
-I just haven't taken the time to do so since my firmware development is performed on my desktop PC rather than my laptops.
+> Note: This `monitor.py` script might not work under Linux.
+I've used it on Windows 10 and Mac OS, however when trying to use it with Ubuntu running in Windows Subsystem for Linux it was not able to connect.

 ## Using the `monitor` to enter DFU (bootloader) mode
 While the monitor tool is connected and running you can press your `r` key on your keyboard to reset the board into DFU mode.
 The terminal should